geovannyAvelar/SocialCRON-API/README.md

 3. With Maven, compile and package with:
 **mvn install -DskipTests**

 4. The depedencies will be resolved and a file named socialcron-CORE-X.war will be generated on target directory, 'X' is the version name.
-Now you should deploy this .war file on a application server, like Tomcat.
+Now you should deploy this .war file on an application server.

 ## 2 License
 This project is under The MIT License (MIT) terms.